KYPHOSIS TREATMENT

 Pseudoarthrosis

 Pseudoarthrosis occurs when the bones fail to fuse as intended, leading to persistent pain and spinal instability.
-This complication may require additional surgery to achieve proper fusion.
+Basically, this complication may require additional surgery to achieve proper fusion.

 Infection

 Infection is a potential complication of any surgical procedure, including kyphosis surgery.
-A patient’s Infections can range from superficial wound infections to deep infections involving the spinal hardware.
+To sum up, a patient’s Infections can range from superficial wound infections to deep infections involving the spinal hardware.

 Superficial Infections

 Superficial infections may present with redness, swelling, and drainage at the incision site.
-These infections are typically treated with antibiotics and local wound care.
+Therefore, these infections are typically treated with antibiotics and local wound care.

 Deep Infections

 Deep infections are more serious and may require surgical debridement, removal of the hardware, and prolonged antibiotic therapy.
-Surgeons are aware that deep infections can jeopardize the success of the fusion and may lead to additional surgeries.
+That said, surgeons are aware that deep infections can jeopardize the success of the fusion and may lead to additional surgeries.

 Respiratory Complications